gopibabus/dockerized-laravel-9/README.md

 ## Installation

-Use [docker](https://www.docker.com/products/docker-desktop/) to run health-tracker on your machine.
+Use [docker](https://www.docker.com/products/docker-desktop/) to run app on your machine.

 ```bash
 # customize .env according to your requirement